 While COVID-19 has brought public health into the spotlight, it’s about much more than just epidemiology.
 It also incorporates:

 - Indigenous health

-- health education, including promotion of exercise and healthy foods
+- education health including promotion of exercise and nutrition

 - tobacco, alcohol, gambling and junk food labelling and advertising